vquynh/ffnn-regression/README.md

 - **Under-fitting due to too simple model**
-![Under-fitting due to too simple model](images/under-fitting-simple.png) The activation function `relu` is better than `linear` but the model with 1 hidden layer and 2 neurons per layer is still not sophisticated enough to predict the data and over-simplifies the trend.
+![Under-fitting due to too simple model](images/under-fitting-simple.png) The activation function `relu` is better than `linear` but the model with 1 hidden layer and 2 neurons per layer is still not sophisticated enough to predict the data.

 - **Under-fitting due to lack of training**
-  ![Under-fitting due to lack of epochs](images/under-fitting-epochs.png) In this example, the model parameters are improved and look promising, but the number of epochs = 5 is too small so the model couldn't learn the training data thoroughly and optimise the weights to best fit the data.
+  ![Under-fitting due to lack of epochs](images/under-fitting-epochs.png) In this example, the model parameters are improved and look promising, but the number of epochs = 5 is too small so the model couldn't learn the training data thoroughly to optimise the weights.
+Thus, the trend is over-simplified.

 #### Best-fitting
 Best-fitting was achieved by combining suitable network design with sufficient training
-- Since it is shown about, that the `ReLU` activation function works quite well on the dataset, next step is to find the suitable number of hidden layers and neurons per layer.
+- Since it is proven that the `ReLU` activation function works well on the given dataset, the next step is to find the suitable number of hidden layers and neurons per layer.
 Technically, each layer can have a different setting but for the sake of simplicity in the implementation, the same setting is applied on all hidden layers.
-- After trying out a number of combination, *5 hidden layers* with *32 neurons per layer* seems to work the best.
+- After trying out a number of combination, `5 hidden layers` with `32 neurons per layer` seems to work the best.
   - After the first training, the result is not yet optimal
     ![Best-fitting first training](images/best-fitting-1.png)
   - However, after 10 trainings, each with a different set of `N = 100 samples of data` and trained at `learning rate = 0.01` for `100 training epochs`,